Unsupervised Meta-Learning for Reinforcement Learning: Related Work

 \section{Related Work}

-Our work lies at the intersection of meta learning for reinforcement learning, automatic goal generation, and unsupervised exploration.
-Meta-learning algorithms use data from multiple tasks to learn how to learn, acquiring rapid adaptation procedures from experience~\citep{schmidhuber1987evolutionary,naik,thrun,bengiobengio1,hochreiter,mann,learntolearnbygdbygd,learntooptimize,hugo,finn2017model,metanetworks,snell2017prototypical}.
-These approaches have been extended into the setting of reinforcement learning~\citep{duan2016rl,wang2016learning,finn2017model,sung2017learning,mishra2017simple,gupta2018meta, houthooft2018evolved,bradlymetaexplore}, though their performance in practice depends on the user-specified meta-training task distribution.
-We aim to lift this limitation, and provide a general recipe for avoiding manual task engineering for meta-reinforcement learning.
-To that end, we make use of unsupervised task proposals.
-These proposals can be obtained in a variety of ways, including adversarial goal generation~\citep{sukhbaatar2017intrinsic,held2017automatic}, information-theoretic methods~\citep{gregor2016variational,eysenbach2018diversity}, and even random functions.
+Our work lies at the intersection of meta-RL, goal generation, and unsupervised exploration.
+Meta-learning algorithms use data from multiple tasks to learn how to learn, acquiring rapid adaptation procedures from experience~\citep{schmidhuber1987evolutionary,naik,thrun,bengiobengio1,hochreiter,mann,learntolearnbygdbygd,hugo,finn2017model,metanetworks}.
+These approaches have been extended into the setting of RL~\citep{duan2016rl,wang2016learning,finn2017model,sung2017learning,gupta2018meta, gmps, houthooft2018evolved,bradlymetaexplore,rakelly2019efficient, nagabandi2018learning}.
+In practice, the performance of meta-learning algorithms depends on the user-specified meta-training task distribution.
+We aim to lift this limitation and provide a general recipe for avoiding manual task engineering for meta-RL.
+A handful of prior meta-learning methods have used self-proposed task distributions for learning supervised learning procedures~\citep{hsu2018unsupervised, antoniou2019assume, lin2019learning, ji2019unsupervised}.
+In contrast, our work deals with the RL setting, where the environment dynamics provides a rich inductive bias that our meta-learner can exploit.
+In the RL setting, task distributions can be obtained in a variety of ways, including adversarial goal generation~\citep{sukhbaatar2017intrinsic,held2017automatic}, information-theoretic methods~\citep{gregor2016variational,eysenbach2018diversity, co2018self, achiam2018variational}.
+The most similar work is~\citet{jabri2019unsupervised}, which also considers the unsupervised application of meta-learning to RL tasks.
+We build upon this work by proving that an optimal meta-learner can be acquired using mutual information-based task proposal.

-Methods that address goal generation and curriculum learning have complementary aims. \citet{graves2017automated} study this problem for supervised learning, while \citet{forestier2017intrinsically} apply a similar approach to robot learning.
-Prior work~\citep{schaul2015universal, pong2018temporal, andrychowicz2017hindsight} also studied learning of goal-conditioned policies, which are closely related to meta-reinforcement learning in their ability to generalize to new goals at test time.
-However, like meta-learning, goal-conditioned policies typically require manually defined goals at training time.
-Although exploration methods coupled with goal relabeling~\citep{pong2018temporal, andrychowicz2017hindsight} could provide for automated goal discovery, such methods would still be restricted to a specific goal parameterization.
-In contrast, unsupervised meta-reinforcement learning can solve arbitrary tasks at meta-test time without being restricted to a particular task parameterization.

-Prior work has used meta-learning to learn unsupervised learning rules~\citep{metz2018learning}.
-This work learns strategies for unsupervised learning using supervised data, while our approach requires no supervision during meta-training, in effect doing the converse: using a form of unsupervised learning to acquire learning rules that can learn from rewards at meta-test time.